 Module is taught during U.S.A Residency in New York and Minneapolis

-The Virtual Team Project (VTP) provides Global Executive MBA students with the unique opportunity to work in a collaborative team environment across cultures, industries, and markets.
-As participants in the VTP, students develop advanced skills in teamwork, cross-cultural collaboration, and business plan development within a dynamic environment shaped by academic rigor and the demands of real-world international business.
+The Global Team Project (GTP) provides Global Executive MBA students with the unique opportunity to work in a collaborative team environment across cultures, industries, and markets.
+As participants in the GTP, students develop advanced skills in teamwork, cross-cultural collaboration, and business plan development within a dynamic environment shaped by academic rigor and the demands of real-world international business.

 It is up to each team to develop norms and processes for the development of an integrated business plan designed for success in the real world.

-Graduates of the Global Executive MBA programs often refer to the VTP as one of their most meaningful learning experiences, with immediate application to their professional lives and careers.
-Relationships formed during the VTP often endure and enhance the participants' global network of colleagues and friends.
+Graduates of the Global Executive MBA programs often refer to the GTP as one of their most meaningful learning experiences, with immediate application to their professional lives and careers.
+Relationships formed during the GTP often endure and enhance the participants' global network of colleagues and friends.

 Markus Ber, MBA